-This is a professional-grade coffee grinder boasting every feature you could hope to have when grinding your coffee.
+This professional-grade coffee grinder boasts every feature you could hope to have when it’s time to grind coffee beans.
 It has 230 different grind settings, as well as digital timers that can be set to grind a precise amount of coffee.

-The 54mm ceramic flat burrs guarantee an impeccably even grind.
-Whether you’re buying a grinder for commercial use, or you take your coffee seriously at home, this machine will not fail to impress.
+The 54-millimeter ceramic flat burrs guarantee an impeccably even grind.
+Whether you’re buying a grinder for commercial use, or you just take your at-home brew very seriously, this machine will not fail to impress.

 The Baratza Encore has a reputation for being the entry-level grinder for coffee aficionados.
 It boasts 40 different grind settings.

 More good news: the motor keeps the beans cool during extended grind times.
 Yes, this is more expensive than many basic grinders.
 But, you get what you pay for: settings used by the pros.

 This Capresso Infinity grinder has 16 different settings, allowing you to play with variety.
 For example, for a French press, we recommend a coarse grind.
 No problem here.

 With this grinder, you can also pulverize those beans if you’re going the espresso route and every size in between.
 It has a built-in timer and can hold up to eight ounces of beans.